Kimserey/BlogArchive/20170610_ngcomponent.md

 Using input and output we can then handle inputs passed down to the component and outputs coming out of the component from the `EventEmitter`.

+`Input` and `Output` are set during the init life cycle of a component.
+Therefore If you wish to perform any action using the inputs or outputs values, you will need to implement `OnInit` and perform your action within the `ngOnInit(){}` life cycle hook.

 ## 3. Access child component

 It is also possible to use a template variable to get a reference to the component from the parent template and call the component actions.